 Q: There are many different kinds of meditation.
 What kind do you teach?

-A: We call it “heart centered” meditation.
-We do not use a particular word or mantra.
+A: The meditation we teach is from the yoga tradition, with a particular focus on the heart chakra, or heart centre.
 We try to gradually quiet the mind and enter into the spiritual heart.
-In the beginning we use various techniques to help us in this process.
+In the beginning we use various techniques to help us in this process, including breathing, repetition of a mantra, concentration on a candle flame or flower, visualization and focus on meditative music.

 Q: Is it easy to learn to meditate?